New Jersey Drug Possession Attorney

 Contact Us Today to Speak to a Drug Possession Attorney

 In the state of New Jersey, a conviction of drug possession averages a fine of $35,000, or a convicted individual can face up to 10 years in jail.
+Between his former position as a New Jersey drug crimes prosecutor and his current work as a defense lawyer, Jason A. Volet has tackled more than 2,000 criminal cases over the course of his career.
+He is a fierce negotiator and a skilled litigator, and he is dedicated to representing the rights of clients in Freehold, Marlboro, Middletown, Wall Township, Manalapan, Howell, Rumson, Red Bank, Ocean Township, Colts Neck, Holmdel, Monroe, Millstone, and anywhere else in Monmouth County and Middlesex County.
 The New Jersey drug possession lawyers at the Law Office of Jason A. Volet are committed to helping our clients avoid such harsh penalties.
-Contact us immediately at 732-863-5050 if you or a loved one has been charged with drug possession.
+Schedule a consultation with us immediately, online or by calling 732-863-5050, if you or a loved one has been charged with drug possession.